What should a Statement of Purpose (SOP) include?

 What to avoid in an SOP?

-Now that you are aware of what to include in an SOP, it is equally important for you to understand what not to include in an SOP.
+Now that you are aware of what to include in an SOP format, it is equally important for you to understand what not to include in a statement of purpose.
 Here is an overview of the common mistakes you must avoid in an SOP:

 - Procrastination: If you wait until the last minute and write your SOP just before the application deadline, you might come up with a poorly written document.
-You must have sufficient time to think, write, and revise your SOP.
+You must have sufficient time to think, write, and revise your statement of purpose.

 - Generic or vague content: Avoid using too clichéd language and generalisations.
 Instead, give precise details, evidence, and justifications that showcase your special skills and background.